Published by Christina Riley. Last Updated on August 23, 2023.

 - Banner Elk to Elk Knob State Park: 28 miles (48 minutes)

-Elk Knob is a fairly new state park located in Meat Camp, with nicely maintained trails that you’ll love.
+Elk Knob State Park in Meat Camp is one of our newest state parks, with nicely maintained trails that you’ll love.
 Volunteers came together in 2011 to help build the trails and the park is still open to volunteers helping with other park projects.

 With a change in elevation of 1,000 feet, the climb to sweeping vistas on the park’s Summit Trail (3.8 miles round trip, Strenuous) is steady and windy.
 There are two overlooks at the top, which include views of Grandfather Mountain, Mount Jefferson, Mount Mitchell, and more.